ezsystems/commerce-documentation/docs/guide/forms/form_api/form_api.md

 ### VAT number validator

 `VatNumberValidator` checks if the VAT number for commercial customers inside the European Union is valid.
 The [VIES web-service (SOAP)](http://ec.europa.eu/taxation_customs/vies/checkVatService.wsdl) of the European Commission is used.
-The condition for validation is that the VAT number contains the country code.
+A condition for validation is that the VAT number contains a country code.